happy-crew/fairbnb/README.md

 ## Set up local back-end dev environment
 To load virtual environment in your shell, go to the `backend` folder and run `poetry shell`.
 Dependencies for the app are included in the `poetry.lock` and `pyproject.toml` files.
 To update and install dependencies, use `poetry add` followed by `poetry install`; avoid editing `pyproject.toml` directly (but run `poetry update` if you do).
 You can also load the virtual environment separately for each command by running `poetry run {your command}`.

-Create a file `backend/.env.docker` with the environment variables below for the BE container.
+To set up the Django app and database connection, create a file `backend/.env.docker` with the environment variables below for the BE container.
 You can also run `source .env.docker` to add the environment variables to your local machine for development before building the BE container.
 ```
 # Dev database credentials
 export POSTGRES_USER="{username}"